"If you don’t feel comfortable owning a stock for 10 years, then don’t own it for 10 minutes." -- Warren Buffett

 Warren Buffett was interviewed live by telephone on CNBC's Squawk Box this morning about his surprise investment of at least $5 billion in Goldman Sachs.

-Warren Buffett to CNBC: Government Bailout Plan Made $5B Goldman Investment Possible.
+A summary is available in the post Warren Buffett to CNBC: Government Bailout Plan Made $5B Goldman Investment Possible.

 This is part three of the complete transcript of that conversation.

-Click here for part one ...
+(Click here for part one ...
 Click here for part two)

 BECKY QUICK: Mr. Buffett, the front page of the Wall Street Journal and other media organizations around the globe have been picking this up, your move yesterday into Goldman Sachs, as a vote of confidence in the banking institutions across the globe.
 Is that fair?